chivalry/resume/README.md

 - Upgraded network from LocalTalk to Ethernet
 - Connected network to the Internet with a fractional T1

-## Education and Professional Affiliations
+## Education, Professional Affiliations, and Volunteer Work

 - Studied Mathematics, Specialization in Computing at [University of California, Los Angeles](ucla)
 - Interviewed by filemakeraddicts.com series on prominent FileMaker developers